-- D. Streambank erosion protection is provided where stormwater, directly or indirectly, discharges to open channels or streams. - E. Specific operation and maintenance measures are proposed that ensure that the proposed stormwater quantity control facilities will be properly operated and maintained.
+- C. The storm drainage design within the proposed development includes provisions to adequately control runoff from all public and private streets and roof, footing, and area drains and ensures future extension of the current drainage system. - D. Streambank erosion protection is provided where stormwater, directly or indirectly, discharges to open channels or streams.
+The postdevelopment peak stormwaterdischarge rate from a development site for the two year, twenty four hour duration stormevent shall not exceed fifty percent of the two year, twenty-four hour predevelopment peak runoff rate. - E. Specific operation and maintenance measures are proposed that ensure that the proposed stormwater quantity control facilities will be properly operated and maintained.

-13.12.100 Alternative materials, alternative design and methods of construction.
+13.12.100- Alternative materials, alternative design and methods of construction.